 Similarly scary, in our RDs' opinions, are the artificial ingredient-laden reduced-fat or fat-free drizzles.
 "When fat is removed, food manufacturers generally add extra sugar to boost flavor and mouthfeel," says Caroline Weeks, RD, a clinical registered dietitian in Des Moines, IA.
 "Added sugar is much more detrimental to long-term health than fat, and in some cases is more directly linked to chronic disease and metabolic syndrome."

 Plus, your cells need fat to absorb the fat-soluble vitamins (such as the vitamin K in kale or the beta-carotene in carrots), according to research published in The American Journal of Clinical Nutrition.

 Concerned about the calorie count in full-fat dressing?
 Try hummus mixed with fresh herbs and a bit of citrus juice.
-Or, give this concoction, courtesy of Jenna A. Werner, RD, creator of Happy Slim Healthy, a shot.
+Or, give this concoction, courtesy of Jenna A. Werner, RD, creator of Happy Strong Healthy, a shot.
 "Top your plate with fresh lemon juice, your favorite vinegar, a teaspoon of honey and a teaspoon of olive oil."